 - The Millennium Development Goals (agreed at the UN General Assembly in 2000) provide a framing focus for development planning and assistance.
-To be effective, they need to be integrated into national and local policymaking, decision-taking and planning processes.
-MDG7, in particular, calls for the "integration of the principles of sustainable development into country policies and programmes" and asserts the importance of water, sanitation, forests and now also biodiversity for development.
-There are also key environmental underpinnings of MDGs 1-6 (see UNDP 2004, WRI 2008), but most of these are not included in the MDG targets and indicators - which were a UN Secretariat construct developed rapidly and expediently, not especially informed of the critical poverty-environment links for each MDG.
-Table 1.2 lists some key environmental links for each of the MDGs. - The Johannesburg Plan of Implementation (JPOI) agreed at the World Summit on Sustainable Development in 2002 stressed the importance of

-"strategic frameworks and balanced decision making ... for advancing the sustainable development agenda".
-Given many different circumstances and contexts, this demands a range of mainstreaming tools.
+To be effective, they need to be integrated into national and local policy-making, decision-taking and planning processes.
+MDG7, in particular, calls for the "integration of the principles of sustainable development into country policies and programmes" and asserts the importance of water, sanitation, forests, and now also biodiversity, for development.
+There are also key environmental underpinnings of MDGs 1-6 (see UNDP 2004, WRI 2008), but most of these are not included in the MDG targets and indicators which were a UN Secretariat construct developed rapidly and expediently, not especially informed of the critical poverty-environment links for each MDG.
+Table 1.2 lists some key environmental links for each of the MDGs. - The Johannesburg Plan of Implementation (JPOI) agreed at the World Summit on Sustainable Development in 2002 stressed the importance of "strategic frameworks and balanced decision making ... for advancing the sustainable development agenda".
+Given many different circumstances and contexts, this demands a range of mainstreaming tools. - The Paris Declaration on Aid Effectiveness (adopted in 2005) commits development agencies to reform the way in which aid is delivered and to work in closer harmony to enhance development efficiency and effectiveness.
+It also emphasizes the need for donor agencies to better align behind the priorities of developing countries and their strategies to address these priorities.
+This commitment was reconfirmed in the Accra Agenda for Action agreed in Ghana in September 2008 at the High Level Forum on Aid Effectiveness.
+The latter reviewed progress in implementing the Paris Agreement, and highlighted, inter alia, the need to support country environmental planning systems and to engage with civil society. - A range of international programmes for environmental mainstreaming has evolved, most recently in response to the above three agreements.
+These have adopted various definitions of environmental mainstreaming, and play to different incentives and threats (some internal to the organisation promoting them): - " The Poverty Environment Partnership (PEP)1 a multi-agency network which is attempting to mainstream environment in development aid, in support of national and sector development planning

-Millennium Development Goal Links to the environment 1.
-Eradicate extreme poverty & hunger The livelihoods and food security strategies of the poor often depend directly on the natural resources available to them (farming, livestock rearing, fishing, etc.) 2.
-Achieve universal primary education As resources become depleted, children spend more time gathering firewood and water or looking for grazing for the family livestock - meaning they have less time for school.
-3. Promote gender equality and empower women Poor women are susceptible to respiratory diseases caused by indoor air pollution, and they tend to have unequal access to land and natural resources even though they are often responsible for collecting firewood and water and for tending fields.
-4. Reduce child mortality Water-related diseases affect children under 5 in particular.
-Children are also susceptible to malnutrition as yields decline due to soil degradation and erosion.
-5. Improve maternal health Indoor pollution and carrying heavy loads of water and firewood over increasingly long distances have adverse affects on women's health and can lead to complications in pregnancy and childbirth 6.
-Combat major diseases One fifth of the total disease burden in developing countries may be attributed to environmental risk.
-Poor urban planning and land use management contributes to the spread of malaria.
-Declining natural resources force people to migrate and find new ways of earning a living which can contribute to the spread of HIV/AIDS 7.
-Ensure environmental sustainability Unless the current trends of environmental degradation and global threats such as climate change are reversed, it will not be possible to meet the MDGs.
+[Table 1.2] MDG links to the environment (Source: Irish Aid 200 Millennium Development Goal Links to the environment [1] Eradicate extreme poverty & hunger The livelihoods and food security strategies of the poor of natural resources available to them (farming, livestock rea [2] Achieve universal primary education As resources become depleted, children spend more time water or looking for grazing for the family livestock - mea school.
+[3] Promote gender equality and empower women Poor women tend to have unequal access to land and nat they are often responsible for collecting firewood and war [4] Reduce child mortality Water-related diseases affect children under 5 in particular susceptible to malnutrition as yields decline due to soil de [5] Improve maternal health Indoor pollution and carrying heavy loads of water and fir long distances have adverse affects on women's health ar in pregnancy and childbirth.
+[6] Combat major diseases One fifth of the total disease burden in developing countrenvironmental risk.
+Poor urban planning and land use maspread of malaria.
+Declining natural resources force peopways of earning a living which can contribute to the spread nagement contributes to the le to migrate and find new [7] Ensure environmental sustainability Unless the current trends of environmental degradation a climate change are reversed, it will not be possible to mee ~